kazuyanagimoto/typstcv/README.md

 ## Installation

-You can install the development version of quartomonothemer from R-universe with:
+You can install the development version of typstcv from R-universe with:

 ``` r
 install.packages("typstcv", repos = "https://kazuyanagimoto.r-universe.dev")